The Washburn Heritage Centre Archive is a collection of over 7000 items, including:

 References to heritage items held by private individuals who may be willing to make them available for borrowing or photographing- e.g. wartime memorabilia and old farm implements

 We welcome requests for information from our extensive archive for personal use.
 We require enquirers to become members (£10 per annum) after which they may order material from archive handlist for a 12 month period.
 The minimum charge is £5 which includes up to five items plus the £10 for membership.
 Please complete the Archive Information and Membership Form.
 If the enquirer is requesting material for use other than personal, then permission is required and the enquirer should complete the Request for the Commercial Supply of Images Form, which indicates the scale of charges (minimum £12).
 On receipt of the completed form and payment, WHC will issue a licence for the commercial use of material.
 Please do not use the general 'Find & Contact' form for archive enquiries.
+A plan of the Graveyard is available to view here Fewston Graveyard Plan.

 The archive is a 'live' resource and is updated monthly by a team of volunteers.
 Therefore, it is recommended that enquirers regularly check the downloadable handlist on the website.